pipelight/nixos-tidy/README.md

   }
   ```

-- You have to export standard modules and home-manager modules separately,
+- For a same program, you have to import standard modules and home-manager modules separately,
-  resulting in **awkward file tree and dependency management**,
+  resulting in file duplication and **awkward dependency management**.
-  and **unwelcoming top-level module declaration**.

   ```sh
   .